 - If you feel that the infringement notice was unjustified your lawyer can apply to have the charges withdrawn or the infringement notice annulled on your behalf.
 An experienced traffic lawyer will have knowledge of traffic law and can evaluate the circumstances and any evidence against you.

 - Help you decide whether to plead not guilty in court (if you believe you didn’t commit the traffic offence that you received the infringement notice for) or guilty (if you believe you did commit the offence but the penalty was too harsh).

-- A lawyer can also help you apply for a Section 10 order if you want to plead guilty, but want to avoid disqualification or a criminal conviction.
-Traffic matters can be dealt with under a Section 10 order, which means that you plead guilty but the magistrate decides not to proceed with a conviction or disqualification.
-If you want to apply for a Section 10, your lawyer can help you prepare your case and make the request to the magistrate.
+- A lawyer can also help you apply for a section 10 dismissal or conditional release order if you want to plead guilty, but want to avoid disqualification or a criminal conviction.
+Traffic matters can be dealt with under a section 10 dismissal or conditional release order, which means that you plead guilty but the magistrate decides not to proceed with a conviction or disqualification.
+If you want to apply for a non conviction order, your lawyer can help you prepare your case and make the request to the magistrate.